 How to make it:

 Mix the ingredients in a small spray bottle and spray your dog’s coat and underbelly weekly.
-Avoid the eyes or any open wounds.
+Avoid her eyes or any open wounds.

 Unless you’re willing to mix your essential oils with a carrier oil (a vegetable oil used for dilution), don’t use them.

-There are some natural substances that dissolve essential oils, but for do-it-yourself flea and tick sprays, I suggest using a thin carrier oil like grape seed oil or fractionated coconut oil.
-Mix one drop of essential oil to one milliliter of carrier oil.
+It’s important to know there are some natural substances that dissolve essential oils.
+So … for do-it-yourself flea and tick sprays, I suggest using a thin carrier oil like grape seed oil.
+Mix 3-6 drops of essential oil in 1 ounce of carrier oil.

 Here are a few flea repelling essential oils:

 Avoid flea repellents that contain wintergreen, pennyroyal or clove essential oils.
-These oils are dangerous for your dog and shouldn’t be used for any reason.
+These oils are dangerous for your dog.
+Don’t use them for any reason.

 A note about bandanas or collars infused with essential oils: While this may be a useful idea to protect your dog when she’s outdoors, make sure you dilute the essential oils … and please take off the bandana after your dog comes inside.